Who Needs an LEI?

 Final Word: When in Doubt, Verify

-Given the evolving nature of global regulations, it's essential to verify whether your jurisdiction or counterparties require an LEI for specific activities.
+Given the evolving nature of global regulations, it's essential to verify whether your jurisdiction: The country or legal area whose laws and regulations apply to an entity or activity. or counterparty: The other party to a transaction (e.g., a bank, fund, or company) that enters into the financial agreement with you. require an LEI for specific activities.

 If you're uncertain, consult your legal advisor, financial regulator, or registration agent to determine if your entity should obtain an LEI now—or risk transaction delays later.